iaydin92/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-Solving optimization problem with Genetic Algorithm using MATLAB
+Application of Genetic Algorithm to solve optimization problem by using MATLAB

 Procedure